 You get the point 🙂

-By asking your visitors questions with fields that are easy to answer and allow them to stay anonymous, you’ll set yourself up for a higher chance of them to finish the entire conversion process.
+By starting with questions that are easy to answer and allowing your visitors to stay anonymous, you’ll give yourself a better chance of guiding them through the entire conversion process.

-Why You Can’t Lessen The Amount Of Form Fields
+Why You Can’t Reduce The Number Of Form Fields

 Since we’re a PPC agency that uses platforms like Facebook and Google Ads to drive traffic and conversions, we’ve been able to test The Breadcrumb Technique across hundreds of various industry landing pages.

-The more we use it, the more it affirms the reality that less fields don’t always equal more conversions.
+The more we use it, the more it affirms the reality that fewer fields don’t always generate more conversions.

 - People are cautious.
-Only asking for names, emails, and phone numbers makes the visitor believe that they won’t get an answer to their question without having to speak with someone first.
-This goes against their goal of being able to compare you and your competitors while still being anonymous.
-(Plenty of Hotjar polls prove this.)
+Only asking for names, emails, and phone numbers make the visitor believe that they won’t get an answer to their question without speaking with someone first.
+This defeats their goal to anonymously compare you and your competitors.
+(Multiple Hotjar polls actually prove this.)

 - People are busy.
 If they find your landing page via a Google ad click, they won’t want to fill out seven different lead gen forms and have seven different companies call them back.